-Kibworth is located predominantly in the Lutterworth Lowlands Landscape Character Area (LCA) which overall is assessed as having medium-high capacity to accommodate new development.
-However the landscape to the east of the village is within the High Leicestershire LCA which is classified as having low-medium capacity to accommodate new development and is one of the most sensitive landscapes in the District.
+Kibworth Beauchamp is located predominantly in the Lutterworth Lowlands Landscape Character Area (LCA) which overall is assessed as having medium-high capacity to accommodate new development.
+However the landscape around Kibworth Harcourt is within the High Leicestershire LCA which is classified as having low-medium capacity to accommodate new development and is one of the most sensitive landscapes in the District.
 The southern extremity of the settlement borders the Welland Valley LCA which generally has medium capacity to accommodate new development.

-The more recent Rural Centres Landscape Capacity Assessment 2014 has looked in detail at the capacity of the landscape around Kibworth to accommodate additional development.
-The landscape capacity map for Kibworth is attached at Appendix 1.
-The study found that overall the local landscape around Kibworth is of medium-high sensitivity.
-It concluded that the land to the north of Kibworth Harcourt is generally considered unsuitable for development with close connections to the historic village core of Kibworth Harcourt and the setting of the Conservation Area.
+The more recent Rural Centres Landscape Capacity Assessment 2014 has looked in detail at the capacity of the landscape around the Kibworths to accommodate additional development.
+The landscape capacity map for the Kibworths is attached at Appendix 1.
+The study found that overall the local landscape around the Kibworths is of medium-high sensitivity.
+It concluded that the land to the north of Kibworth Harcourt is generally considered unsuitable for development with close connections to the historic Conservation Area village core of Kibworth Harcourt and the setting of the Conservation Area.
 The land to the south of Kibworth Beauchamp is also considered less suitable for development due to the important role the landscape plays in maintaining separation between Kibworth Beauchamp and Smeeton Westerby, both of which have Conservation Area status.
-The areas that were considered most suitable for development are located to the east and west of the settlement and in close proximity to recent residential and commercial development.
+The areas that were considered most suitable for development are located to the west of the settlement in close proximity to recent residential and to the south east of the settlement (adjacent to the railway line) close to commercial development.